ob325/lisinopril/readme.md

                   cohortDefinitionSet = cohortSet)
 ```

 How many entries are in each cohort?
+There is also a convenient
+`CohortGenerator::cohortCount` function that could be used.

 ``` r
 renderTranslateQuerySql(